-Authorization RA25007 contains terms that the NRCB generally includes in all AOPA authorizations, including terms stating that the applicant must follow AOPA requirements and must adhere to the project descriptions in their application and accompanying materials.
+Authorization RA24050 contains terms that the NRCB generally includes in all AOPA authorizations, including terms stating that the applicant must follow AOPA requirements and must adhere to the project descriptions in their application and accompanying materials.

-In addition to the terms described above, Authorization RA25007 includes conditions that generally address a construction deadline, document submission, construction inspection, and water well decommissioning.
+In addition to the terms described above, Authorization RA24050 includes conditions that generally address construction deadline, document submission and construction inspection.
 For an explanation of the reasons for these conditions, see Appendix C.